-This method not only creates same affect of crown molding, but is also quicker as you don’t need any special edging tools.
+This method not only creates the same effect of crown molding but is also quicker as you don’t need any special edging tools.
 Simply create a level line with painter’s tape 3 or 4 inches from the ceiling, then paint!

 Obviously, color is the biggest decision when it comes to paint.
 But before you go picking out those sample color swatches, take photos of your most prominent furniture, fabrics, art, and accent pieces you own.
 That way, you can coordinate how the entire room will tie together.

 You should also consider the overall purpose of the room you’ll be painting.
 Most people want their bedrooms to feel calming and relaxing by choosing cool colors such as blue and lavender, or even soft tones of pink and yellow.

 Most energetic spaces, like the living room or kitchen, can easily feature more vibrant tones like orange, red, gold, or purple.
 To make a color truly pop, consider painting an adjoining wall or utilizing accent pieces of the complementary color.
 Colors opposite on the color wheel stand out most when adjacent to one another – making a strong statement.

 Once you have your color picked out, you’ll need to consider the sheen of paint that best matches the room and your lighting.

 High-Gloss: Highly durable, reflects light and is easiest to clean.
 Ideal for kitchens, high-traffic areas, and kid’s rooms.
 May highlight imperfections of the wall.

 Semi-Gloss: Still easy to clean, typically cheaper than High-Gloss, and doesn’t show as many wall imperfections.